manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [ ] Python and see max value of flats to see if oversaturated.
 - [ ] Do MASTER Flat with all flats of the night
 - [ ] How many threads can use with taskset and OMP_NUM_THREAD?

+# Feb-02-2016 IRAP Roche J042

+## Summary

+## Commits

+### Flats

+I downloaded all the flats produced the night 2014-08-01.
+Todos son FLAT,LAMPS.

+### Questions and Problems:

+## To-Dos

+- [ ] Python and see max value of flats to see if oversaturated.
+- [ ] Do MASTER Flat with all flats of the night
+- [ ] How many threads can use with taskset and OMP_NUM_THREAD?
+- [ ] Find static calibration data.